 The picture at right shows the best variety of tomato to use: Roma; also called paste tomatoes.
 They have fewer sides, thicker, meatier walls, and less water.
 And that means thicker sauce in less cooking time!

 Also, you don't want mushy, bruised or rotten tomatoes!

 Here's a trick you may not know: put the tomatoes, a few at a time in a large pot of boiling water for no more than 1 minute (30 - 45 seconds is usually enough)

 Plunge them into a waiting bowl of ice water.

 This makes the skins slide right off of the tomatoes!
 If you leave the skins in, they become tough and chewy in the sauce, not very pleasant.

 After you have peeled the skins off the tomatoes, cut the tomatoes in half.
 Now we need to remove the seeds and excess water.

 Just like it sounds: wash your hands then squeeze each tomato and use your finger or a spoon to scoop and shake out most of the seeds.
 You don't need to get fanatical about it; removing just most will do.
 Another way to do it is to cut each tomato in half, across it, instead of lengthwise.
 Then just shake the seeds and juice out.

 Toss the squeezed (Squozen? :) tomatoes into a colander or drainer, while you work on others.
 This helps more of the water to drain off.
 You may want to save the liquid: if you then pass it through a sieve, screen or cheesecloth, you have fresh tomato juice; great to drink cold or use in cooking!
-By draining the water off now, you'll end up with a thicker pizza sauce in less cooking time!
+By draining the water off now, you will end up with a thicker pizza sauce in less cooking time!
 And that preserves vitamins (and your sanity).

 FYI, the 20 pounds of raw, fresh, whole tomatoes you started with should produce about 7 - 9 pints of "squeezed" tomatoes